-- Allowing time to reflect on incidents and how difficult situations could have been avoided - Planning what could be said, so that thoughts and concerns can be put across calmly and articulately - Ensuring those involved are in a calm state and are receptive to hearing what others have to say - Ensuring enough time has been set aside for discussions and meetings to avoid feelings of being rushed situation.
+- Allowing time to reflect on incidents and how difficult situations could have been avoided - Planning what could be said, so that thoughts and concerns can be put across calmly and articulately - Ensuring those involved are in a calm state and are receptive to hearing what others have to say - Ensuring enough time has been set aside for discussions and meetings to avoid feelings of being rushed not automatically assume that because a pupil has SEND, it must have affected their behaviour on a particular occasion - that is a question of judgement for the school based on the facts of a situation.
 Our schools will consider whether a pupil's SEND has contributed to misbehaviour and if so, whether it is appropriate and lawful to sanction the pupil.
 In considering this, schools must refer to the Equality Act 2010 and schools' guidance.
 We will consider if any reasonable adjustments need to made to the sanction in response to any disability the pupil may have.
 We will also do everything we can to understand the underlying causes of behaviour and whether additional support is needed.